Identifying Bias

 • Entrepreneurs play multiple roles within their businesses; unchecked biases can result in huge gaps or misconceptions.

-• Bias is our brain’s way of trying to speed up decision-making; we don’t make the best decisions at speed though!
-To make sustainable decisions, entrepreneurs must balance the need to move quickly against impact.
+• Bias is our brain’s way of trying to speed up decision-making, but we don’t make the best decisions at speed!
+To make sustainable decisions, entrepreneurs must balance impact against the need to move quickly.

-• Misconceptions based on individual bias may have major impacts on a small business’ financial viability or reputation.
+• Misconceptions based on individual bias can have major impacts on a small business’s financial viability or reputation.

-• To grow a team or a user base, entrepreneurs will benefit from expanding their perspectives to create more inclusive solutions and practices.
+• Entrepreneurs will benefit from expanding their perspectives to create more inclusive solutions and practices as they grow a team or a user base.

 • We are not our customers or users, even if we may fit the demographics.
 Seeing our target user through our perspective becomes an anchoring bias that will limit growth and potential viability.

-To adjust the Johari’s Window model for your entrepreneurship journey, reflect on each quadrant in the framework by considering your:
+To adjust the Johari Window Model for your entrepreneurship journey, reflect on each quadrant in the framework by considering your:

 • Feelings and motivations

-Then seek out honest perspectives from friends, family members, or former colleagues to identify outside perspectives and where your self-perception diverges from outside opinions.
+Then, seek out honest perspectives from friends, family members, or former coworkers to identify outside perspectives and find out where your self-perception diverges from others’ opinions.

-Through this exercise, the aim is to increase our area within the Open Self quadrant and to reduce quadrants which may be damaging or limiting to our growth personally and professionally.
+With this exercise, the aim is to increase your area within the Open Self quadrant and reduce the quadrants that may be damaging or limiting to your growth, be it professionally or personally.

-For instance, let’s look at an example of an Entrepreneur’s Johari Window Model Canvas:
+Let’s look at an example of an entrepreneur’s Johari Window Model canvas:

-If you’d like to test this out, here’s a free template for you to download and use.
+If you’d like to test this out yourself, here’s a free template for you to download and use.

-Let me know in the comments how important it is for you to establish bias in your role - and what methods you use!
+The Johari Window Model is just one method of identifying and reflecting on biases.
+In the comments, let me know how important it is for you to address bias in your role and what methods you use to do this!

 Reply